Sino-Soviet split: Treaty of Sino-Soviet friendship

-Socialist relations repaired

 In 1954, Soviet first secretary Nikita Khrushchev repaired relations between the USSR and the PRC with trade agreements, a formal acknowledgement of Stalin's economic unfairness to the PRC, fifteen industrial-development projects, and exchanges of technicians (c.
 10,000) and political advisors (c.
 1,500), whilst Chinese labourers were sent to fill shortages of manual workers in Siberia.
 Despite this, Mao and Khrushchev disliked each other, both personally and ideologically.
 However, by 1955, consequent to Khrushchev's having repaired Soviet relations with Mao and the Chinese, 60% of the PRC's exports went to the USSR, by way of the five-year plans of China begun in 1953.

 Discontents of de-Stalinization

 The Sino-Soviet split initially arose in the late 1950s over the ideological divergence between Soviet leader Khrushchev's policies of De-Stalinisation and peaceful coexistence and Mao's affirmation of Stalinism and confrontation with the West.
 By the late 1970s, the positions were reversed; the New Cold War was beginning with the Soviet Union and the West in confrontation and China having achieved rapprochement with the United States.

 In early 1956, Sino-Soviet relations began deteriorating, following Khrushchev's de-Stalinization of the USSR, which he initiated with the speech On the Cult of Personality and its Consequences that criticized Stalin and Stalinism – especially the Great Purge of Soviet society, of the rank-and-file of the Soviet Armed Forces, and of the Communist Party of the Soviet Union (CPSU).
 In light of de-Stalinization, the CPSU's changed ideological orientation – from Stalin's confrontation of the West to Khrushchev's peaceful coexistence with it – posed problems of ideological credibility and political authority for Mao, who had emulated Stalin's style of leadership and practical application of Marxism–Leninism in the development of socialism with Chinese characteristics and the PRC as a country.

+At a meeting with the Soviet Ambassador in late March 1956, Mao spoke of a great deal about Stalin's errors towards China, but very little about the cult of personality, and emphasized instead that Stalin had been "a great Marxist, a good and honest revolutionary" who had made mistakes "not on everything, but [only] on certain issues".
+These views were soon reflected in the People's Daily editorial entitled "On the Historical Experience of the Dictatorship of the Proletariat" which outlined that it was a "grave misconception...that some people consider Stalin was wrong in everything".
+It further added that under Stalin's leadership, the Soviet Union had made "glorious achievements" in which he had "an ineffaceable share" while his "mistakes" had been confined to the latter part of his life.
+Mao's concern was that Khrushchev was "throwing out the communist baby along with the Stalinist bathwater".